ct-js/ct-js/app/data/ct.libs/eqs/DOCS.md

 ### `ct.eqs.scoreFree(ctype, multiplier)`

-A scoring function that tests whether a point collides with a `ctype` group. `multiplayer` is multiplied with a point's `score` value if a point does not collide with a given collision group (default one is `0`).
+Creates a scoring function that tests whether a point collides with a `ctype` group. `multiplier` is multiplied with a point's `score` value if a point does not collide with a given collision group (default one is `0`).

 ### `ct.eqs.scoreOccupied(ctype, multiplier)`

-A scoring function that tests whether a point collides with a `ctype` group. `multiplayer` is multiplied with a point's `score` value if a point collides with a given collision group (default one is `0`).
+Creates a scoring function that tests whether a point collides with a `ctype` group. `multiplier` is multiplied with a point's `score` value if a point collides with a given collision group (default one is `0`).

 ### `ct.eqs.scoreTile(layer, multiplier)`

-A scoring function that tests whether a point collides with a tile layer. `layer` determines the depth of a tested tile layer. `multiplayer` is multiplied with a point's `score` value if a point collides with any tile (default one is `0`).
+Creates a scoring function that tests whether a point collides with a tile layer. `layer` determines the depth of a tested tile layer. `multiplier` is multiplied with a point's `score` value if a point collides with any tile (default one is `0`).

 ### `ct.eqs.scoreDirection(direction, fromx, fromy, weight)`

-Given a point (`fromx`, `fromy`), this method calculates direction values from each points to the (`fromx`, `fromy`) point, and then ranks these points depending on how close the resulting direction is to a given `direction` argument.
+Given a point (`fromx`, `fromy`), this method creates a scoring function that calculates direction values from each points to the (`fromx`, `fromy`) point, and then ranks these points depending on how close the resulting direction is to a given `direction` argument.
 If directions are equal, a point's `score` is unchanged.
 If directions are perpendicular, a point's `score` is halved.
 If directions are opposite, then a point's `score` is set to 0.

 The `weight` parameter tells how much this ranking function should affect a point's `score`.